-23. There is no Florida Statute for the grand jury to be recorded.
+35. There is no Florida Statute for the grand jury to be recorded.
 There is however, a statute (905.13, F.S.) which states in part: "Appointment of clerk -- the foreman shall appoint one of the grand jurors as clerk to keep minute of the proceedings."
-But as ASA Hardy Pickard stated (Exhibit J, In.
-9 and 10, supra).
-"There is no notes, writings, there is nothing about what went on in there..."
-ASA Hardy Pickard admits that all the grand jurors notes were shredded as were the minutes i.e., "there is no notes, writings there is nothing...".
+But as ASA Hardy Pickard stated (Exhibit I. supra).
+"There is no notes, writings, there is nothing about what wont on in there...," ASA Hardy Pickard admits that all the grand jurors notes were shredded as were the minutes i.e., "there is no notes, writings there is nothing...",

-24. The question here involved more than a mere technicality.
+36. The question here involved more than a mere technicality.
 It struck at the very heart of the system of jurisprudence and preserves to Broom the right to have the issue of this case determined on their merits in a proper court as contemplated by the fundamental law of this State.

-25. The quantum of evidence in this case is insufficient for a valid indictment as a matter of a law.
+37. The quantum of evidence in this case is insufficient for a valid indictment as a matter of a law.
 Here, this Court is confronted with a case of perjury, fraud, and/or conspiracy to indict where there is no valid evidence of the criminal agency of another and on probable cause.
 The end-all, cure-all jury trial does not work when the prosecutor obtained the true bill indictment with tainted evidence known to be such by him and he never informed the court, the defense and the grand jury of such.

-26. It is Broom's contention that, when taken as a whole, the procedures utilized by the investigating agency and the office of the state attorney preindictment, during the grand jury presentation and pretrial, together with the evidence or lack of evidence have resulted in a fundamental deprivation of due process rights.
+38. It is Broom's contention that, when taken as a whole, the procedures utilized by the investigating agency and the office of the state attorney preindictment, during the grand jury presentation and pretrial, together with the evidence or lack of evidence have resulted in a fundamental deprivation of due process rights.
 Hence this extraordinary writ should be granted.

-27. The Florida Constitution, like the United States Constitution provides that no person may be tried for a capital crime without presentment or indictment by a grand jury.
-See, Florida Constitution Article I, Section 15(a); United States Constitution Amendment V.
+39. The Florida Constitution, like the United States Constitution provides that no person may be tried for a capital crime without presentment or indictment by a grand jury.
+See, Florida Constitution Article I. Section 15(a): United States Constitution Amendment V.

-28. In Murray v.
+40. In Murray v.
 State, So.3d 1108, 1118 (Fla.
 2009), the Florida Supreme Court held: "[A]n indictment results from a hearing only to determine probable cause.
 It is no more than an accusation, the merits of which will be determined at trial.
 See Fratello v.
 State, 496 So.2d 903, 911 (Fla.
 4th DCA 1986).
 Therefore, a court should not for the purpose of deciding whether to dismiss an indictment, "consider the... sufficiency of the evidence upon which an indictment or information is based."
 Id. (quoting State v.
 Schoeder, 112 So.2d 356, 261 (Fla.
-1959)). ... this Court finds that due process is implicated when "a prosecutor permits a defendant to be tried upon an indictment which he or she knows is based on perjured, material testimony without informing the court, opposing counsel and the grand jury."
-Id. (quoting Anderson v.
-State, 574 So.2d 87, 91 (Fla.
-1991)).
+1959)). ... this Court finds that due process is implicated when "a prosecutor permits a defendant to be tried upon an indictment which he or she knows is based notes and minutes by daily shredding.
+However, through the deposition of Detective Woodard.
+Broom was able to ascertain the witnesses who personally testified before the grand jury.
+None of the identified witnesses were law enforcement or rescue personnel, but instead were character witnesses who had no knowledge of the events in question, who only testified to the parties tumultuous relationship and Broom's character.